 At this time I'm not an "in-network" provider with insurance companies.
 However, if you have out of network benefits, I can submit claims electronically on your behalf, so there's no paperwork to fill out!
 See the section called "Payment and Insurance" for additional information.
-If you aren't sure what your benefits are, is best to contact your insurance company directly and ask.
+If you aren't sure what your benefits are, it is best to contact your insurance company directly and ask.
 If you need to stay within your insurance plan due to financial concerns, the best thing to do is go on their website and search for a behavioral health provider in your area.

 On a different note, I want to mention that I'm comfortable working with clients from all walks of life including those with "alternative" lifestyles, non-binary gender orientation, and fluid sexual orientation.

 I primarily do individual therapy because I don't have enough specialized training to do couples or family therapy.
 Occasionally I will do a joint session with a significant other or a parent when appropriate, but my primary focus is the individual.
-I'm currently in the process of creating a stress management group for pregnant women, and am also considering offering a support group for abortion recovery.

 Complex PTSD, trauma, anxiety, depression, grief and loss, any self-harm behavior (eating disorders, cutting, substance abuse) and other compulsive behaviors such as gambling, internet addiction, pornography addiction, etc. I also help clients with general issues such as low self-esteem, relationship problems, and life transitions.
 I do not have experience in areas such as hoarding, Autism spectrum disorders, OCD, ADHD, chronic pain, career counseling, or learning disabilities.